nuez/nuez.github.io/content/posts/calendar-for-freelancers.md

 });
 ```

 Fill in the two calendar IDS and your API Key.

-On StackOverflow there is loads of information about accessing the Google API using OAUTH2, that one might forget that to access public information all we need is calling a URL: ```https://www.googleapis.com/calendar/v3/calendars/" + calendar_id + "/events?key=" + api_key```

-We do have to pass our api_key so Google can track the use of their API (and limit it if necessary).

-Once we have our event, we add classes to the days in the calendar accordingly, so we can theme it in CSS.
+The script basically fetches the events of one 'busy' calendar I created and one 'free' calendar, and adds classes to our jQuery widget for both.

 ### 5. Add the necessary CSS.

-In my case I chose to render the DatePicker widget without any shipped CSS: I added the necessary theming myself.
+In my case I chose to render the DatePicker widget without any shipped CSS: I just added the necessary styling myself.

-You can see the example [here](/contact).
+This is the result:

+<div id="datepicker"></div>